or

 yarn add nuxt-lettermint

-Add the module to your nuxt.config.ts:
+Add the module to your nuxt.config.ts

 export default defineNuxtConfig({